mit-pdos/sigmaos/cpython3.11/Doc/library/shutil.rst

 ~~~~~~~~~~~~~~

 This example shows how to remove a directory tree on Windows where some
 of the files have their read-only bit set.
-It uses the onexc callback
+It uses the onerror callback
 to clear the readonly bit and reattempt the remove.
 Any subsequent failure
 will propagate. ::